 Opening Ceremony

-We will visit the Anthropology Museum of Antioquia to deepen ourselves into the history, culture and context of Colombia’s Indigenous and local communities.
+We will visit various places in Medellin that will deepen ourselves into the history, culture and context of Colombia’s Indigenous and local communities.
 We will get to know each other a bit through a photo exercise, followed by a delicious local lunch at the botanical gardens, where our first assignment will take place.

 We will meet for dinner in the evening where we will learn more about the context of the place we will be traveling, the communities and the itinerary, and we will have the chance to answer any questions you might have.
 We will give an idea of what we each expect from the workshop.
 We will share our intentions in an intimate ceremony and prepare for our flight the next day.